Great southern land – eat your way through the best restaurants in Byron Bay and surrounds

 A non-negotiable must-do when in the Byron Bay region.
 Experience Harvest properly with a (very) long lunch or dreamy dinner and feast your way through the kitchen’s inventive expression of the region’s bounty, which highlights produce from local artisans, Harvest’s own gardens, and foraged, native and wild ingredients from the local area.
 To the left sits Harvest Deli, a wonderland of charcuterie, cheese, wine, deli favourites, condiments, pantry essentials, pastries and fresh daily bread (baked in Harvest’s own historic 118-year-old bakery), and the Wild Harvest line of products, produced by resident forager and wild-food researcher, Peter Hardwick.
 There’s plenty to see, eat and explore while you’re there.

 Want more?
-You’ll find arguably the best karaage and temaki outside of Japan at unassuming eatery Japonaise Kitchen, while if you prefer a little bit of (literal) elevation, find the staircases to Balcony Bar & Oyster Co. and Loft Byron Bay.
+If you prefer a little bit of (literal) elevation, find the staircases to Balcony Bar & Oyster Co. and Loft Byron Bay.
 For a bite and a beer (straight from the source), the Stone & Wood Canteen at its Byron Bay brewery is open daily – it’s run by the 100 Mile Table crew and slings beer-friendly eats like beef-brisket burgers, mustard-chicken terrine with pickled zucchini, relish and sourdough, and crispy pork belly.

 The Stumble Guide is our comprehensive Gold Coast dining guide with more than 870 places to eat, drink, shop and play.